-Further, two other law firms sought large amounts for expert and consultant fees.
-That is, the Williams Kherkher law firm submitted a bill for \$552,869 in costs, including more than \$250,000 for expert witness fees.
-(Petitioners' Application, Tab E, pp. 4390-4403.)
-And the John Kim law firm submitted a bill for \$163,077 in costs, including at least \$104,000 for expert witness fees (Petitioners' Application, Tab U, pp. 6521, 6608.)
+Kim law firm submitted a bill for \$163,077 in costs, including at least \$104,000 for expert witness fees.
+(Petitioners' Application, Tab U, pp. 6521, 6608.)
 On September 28, 2009, after negotiations by the parties, I awarded a total of \$1,550,000 to be divided among eight law firms, including the Williams Kherkher law firm and the John Kim law firm.
 Based on the record, it is not clear exactly how much of the \$1,550,000 awarded in that September 28 decision was directed precisely to expert and consultant costs.
 But clearly, a substantial amount of that \$1,550,000, certainly hundreds of thousands of dollars, consisted of compensation for experts and/or consultant fees.

 In sum, for expert fees and costs in this case, I have awarded the \$500,000 that went to the PSC in the Decision of January 7, 2010.
 In addition, the amounts that were awarded in the Decisions of July 10, 2009, and September 28, 2009, added several hundred thousand more for expert/consultant fees.
-Further, in this Decision, in the pages below I award another \$33,130.35 in consultant fees for Dr. Mark Geier.
+Further, in my Decision of December 13, 2010, I awarded another \$33,130.35 in consultant fees for Dr. Mark Geier.
 Adding those figures together, it is plain that I have awarded substantial funds for expert/consultant fees in this case.
-The fact that I have declined to award the additional requested amount of nearly \$500,000, to compensate the experts for the production of the Young-Geier article, does not mean that I have been ungenerous or unfair in compensating the petitioners for expert/consultant fees in this case.
+The fact that I have declined to award the additional requested amount of nearly \$450,000, to compensate the experts for the production of the Young-Geier article, does not mean that I have been ungenerous or unfair in compensating the petitioners for expert/consultant fees in this case.